Alborada del gracioso

-Alborada del gracioso ("The Jester's Aubade", or other translations: see below) is a short orchestral piece by Maurice Ravel first performed in 1919.
-It is an orchestrated version of one of the five movements of his piano suite Miroirs, written in 1904–05.
-Originally created for a ballet, the work has entered the concert repertoire, and has been recorded frequently.
+Alborada del gracioso (The Jester's Aubade) is the fourth of the five movements of Maurice Ravel's piano suite Miroirs, written in 1905.
+It is about seven minutes long and, as part of the suite, has always been regularly played and recorded by pianists.
+Alborada was orchestrated by Ravel fourteen years later for use as a ballet.
+In this form, as a standalone orchestral piece, it is often played in concert.

 Title

-The title, in Spanish, has no exact English translation.
-It has been various rendered as "Morning Song of the Clown", "The Jester's Aubade", and "Morning Song of the Buffoon".
-Alborada, literally "dawn", has a variety of musical meanings: it can be a lively folk-dance, a Galician folk tune, a type of rhythmically free instrumental music played on bagpipes and small drum, a song for a wedding day, or, as it is usually construed in the context of Ravel's piece, a musical announcement of dawn, a sunrise song, the equivalent of a French or English aubade.
-In that sense, the roots of the term can be traced to the old troubadour and trouvère tradition in which the song portrayed the parting of two lovers at dawn.
-A gracioso was a figure from Spanish comedy, variously described as a jester or a clown, the classic genial buffoon, the standard grotesque lover, akin to Don Quixote, of ancient Castilian comedy, a humorous or amusingly entertaining person, and a servant or squire who often comments satirically on the actions of his superiors.
+The Spanish title has no exact translation.
+Alborada, or dawn in English, has various musical meanings: a song for a wedding day; a folk dance; a Galician folk tune; and a type of rhythmically free music played on bagpipes and drum.
+But as usually construed for Ravel's piece it is an announcement of dawn, a sunrise song, an aubade.
+Gracioso has roots in the troubadour and trouvère traditions: he was a figure of Spanish comedy, the genial buffoon, the grotesque lover, an amusingly entertaining person, a servant who comments on the actions of his superiors.
+Accordingly the whole title is rendered variously as Morning Song of the Clown, Morning Song of the Buffoon or The Jester's Aubade.

 Background

 In the years 1904–05, as he was finishing his String Quartet, Ravel composed Miroirs (Mirrors), a suite of five short piano pieces.
-He later orchestrated two of them: the orchestral version of "Un Barque sur l'ocean" (A Barque on the Ocean) came out in 1906; more than a decade elapsed before Ravel orchestrated the other, the "Alborado del gracioso".
+He later orchestrated two of them: the orchestral version of "Une Barque sur l'océan" (A Barque on the Ocean) came out in 1906; more than a decade elapsed before Ravel orchestrated the other, the "Alborada del gracioso".

 The orchestration came about at the invitation of Sergei Diaghilev, the impresario of the Ballets Russes.
 He was well acquainted with Ravel, having commissioned from him the music for Daphnis et Chloé in 1909.
 Diaghilev visited Spain for the first time in 1916 and was so taken with the country that he commissioned several ballets on Spanish themes.
 The first appeared in the same year: Leonid Massine's Las meninas, inspired by Velázquez's painting of the same name.
 It was danced to a composite score that included "Alborada del gracioso" (in its piano version) along with Gabriel Fauré's Pavane and pieces by Louis Aubert and Emmanuel Chabrier.
 Diaghilev commissioned Ravel to orchestrate the Alborada (and the Chabrier piece, the Menuet pompeux) for a production of the ballet, retitled Les jardins d'Aranjuez, at the Alhambra Theatre, London in 1919.
 Before the ballet opened in London the orchestral Alborada was premiered in Paris on 17 May 1919 by the Pasdeloup Orchestra conducted by Rhené-Baton.